ABOUT

 Our mobile pastured flock had small beginnings.
 We purchased 150 chicks in March of 2018 in speculation on selling eggs besides our produce at the farmer’s market.
 The response was so enthusiastic we expanded as soon as we could to satisfy the demand in our town.
 The first flocks we raised and housed in the old barn, built in 1939 by great grandpa, with runs outdoors into our pasture, all while our dreams were with a mobile pastured system that would give us location options and fresher pasture daily.
 In 2023 we bought our first mobile coop.

-We have met much encouragement, advice, and many instructions from you, our customers, other farmers, educators, and influencers on our journey.
+We have met much encouragement, advice, and input from you, our customers, other farmers, educators, and influencers on our journey.

 Thank you for being part of the farm and community we are today!